sysdiglabs/promcat-resources/resources/etcd/INSTALL.md

 kubectl -n monitoring patch deployment prometheus-server -p '{"spec":{"template":{"spec":{"containers":[{"name":"prometheus-server","volumeMounts": [{"mountPath": "/opt/rules","name": "etcd-rules"}]}]}}}}'
 ```

-To federate the Prometheus just add the `prometheus.yaml` to the configuration, aas it is done in the `sysdig-agent-example.yaml` file:
+To federate the Prometheus just add the `prometheus.yaml` to the configuration, as it is done in the `sysdig-agent-example.yaml` file:
 ```yaml
 prometheus.yaml: |-
 global: